klemens-u/Watcher-Python3/README.md

 ## Requirements

+This fork is updated for Python 3 to run on Ubuntu 22.04 and similar.
-You need Python 2.7 and the [pyinotify](http://github.com/seb-m/pyinotify) library.
+Watcher uses the [pyinotify](http://github.com/seb-m/pyinotify) library.

-In Ubuntu (and Debian) you can install these with:
+In Ubuntu (and Debian) you can install it with:

-    sudo apt-get install python python-pyinotify
+    sudo apt-get install python3-pyinotify

 ## Configuration